seinecle/gephi-tutorials/docs/generated-slides/subdir/twitter-streaming-importer-en_temp_html.md

 //ST: !

 [WARNING]
 You have received an email by Twitter about the sign up.
-You must click on the link in this email to confirm it.
+At some point (but now would be a good time), you must click on the link in this email to confirm it.

 //ST: !